Up to 50% off sofas & mattresses — limited‑time deals.

 3. Subjective heat build-up over full nights

-Surface temperature behavior covers how quickly the top of the mattress warms up and cools down.
+Surface temperature behavior covers how quickly the top of the mattress warms when body heat hits it and how quickly it settles back down after contact ends.

 Airflow and moisture handling cover:

-• How easily air moves through the comfort layers
+• How easily air moves through the upper comfort layers

-• How well the cover and foams wick sweat away from the skin
+• How well the cover and foams move moisture away from the skin

 • How strongly the design traps warm air around the torso